-Restoring marine nature by planting fruit tree reefsNIOZ the Netherlands Institute for Sea Research
+Restoring marine nature by planting fruit tree reefsNIOZ Royal Netherlands Institute for Sea Research

 Admittedly, placing trees at sea sounds a bit strange.
 And even if it is possible, why would you want to?
 To understand this, we should think of tropical reefs, according to Tjeerd Bouma - researcher at NIOZ, professor at Utrecht University and lecturer at HZ University of Applied Sciences in Vlissingen.
 "Everyone who thinks of a coral reef immediately thinks of lots of fish.
 You see the same thing around shipwrecks in the North Sea.
 This shows how important it is for fish to be able to hide well from hunters who want to eat them," says Bouma.